Introduction: Chassis Restoration on a Volkswagen Beetle Volksrod

 Some sheet steel - Match the grade you are repairing if you can.
 I like to work in 2mm for automotive chassis work.
 It's a nice balance between being easily worked, but forgiving to hot welds.

-Panel beating hammer and dolly
+Panel beating hammers and dollies

-Fire extinguisher - a big topic but use a foam one of you can or water.
+Fire extinguisher - a big topic but use a foam one if you can or water.
 Using a powder extinguisher in doors will make for interesting toilet visits for a week, and CO2 indoors is dangerous and doesn't work well on hot metal.
 You need something that will cool as well as smother the fire.

 Assorted drill bits